donkeyclip/motorcortex-2dcam/README.md

 Any element can be selected by ZoomTo Incident and the camera will zoom on any of its points, on any duration and by any easing.
 Our viewport is always considered the parent of our target element.
-The virual camera will zoom to the given point of our target and will bring it in the middle of our viewport, in the middle of its parent element, zoomed as per attrs passed.
+The virtual camera will zoom to the given point of our target and will bring it in the middle of our viewport, in the middle of its parent element, zoomed as per attributes passed.

 ```javascript
 const zoomto = new TDCAM.ZoomTo(